 Delta, Dec.
 18.-The Women's Institute held its December meeting at the home of Mrs. George Morris.
 There were 18 members present.
 The meeting was opened by the singing of "O Canada", followed by regular business.
 An expression of thanks for a gift while ill was given from a member.
-It was decided to have the Elgin Dramatic Club present its play here on New Year's night.
+It was decided to have the Eigin Dramatic Club present its play here on New Year's night.
 The Institute dishes were to be lent to the Church of England and also to Soperton, and if any are broken they are to be replaced.
 A motion was made by which the secretary will pay the secretary of the village trustees \$75 as agreed upon for fire engine.
-A pupil in the school, who has defective eyesight, was to be fitted with glasses at the expense of the Institute, and two ladies were appointed to look after the matpense of the Institute, and two ladies were appointed to look after the mat-ter.
+A pupil in the school, who has defective eyesight, was to be fitted with glasses at the expense of the Institute, and two ladies were appointed to look after the matter.
 Roll call was answered by "Christmas Thoughts and Ideas".
+A splendid paper was then given by Mrs. E. A. Pierce on "Christmas in

-A "Christmas Thoughts and Ideas".
+"Christmas Thoughts and Ideas".
 A splendid paper was then given by Mrs. E. A. Pierce on "Christmas in Other Lands", giving the customs of various countries.
 Miss Dorothy Keough also read a paper on "Dressing for Health and Beauty on the Average Girl's Income", which gave many ideas worthy of remembering.
 The thanks of the Institute were extended these ladies for their excellent papers.
-Mesdames Hill and Erwin treated the ladies to candy and the meeting was closed with the National Anthem.
-The next meeting is to be held on January 5. neld on January 5.
+Mesdames Hill and Erwin papers.
+Mesdames Hill and Erwin treated the ladies to candy and the meeting was closed with the National her brother, L. W. Hill, and Mrs. Pollast week.

+Anthem.
+The next meeting is to be held on January 5.